grygry12345/tiny-AES-c/README.md

 ```

 Important notes:

- * No padding is provided so for CBC and ECB all buffers should be multiples of 16 bytes.
-For padding [PKCS7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS7) is recommendable.
- * ECB mode is considered unsafe for most uses and is not implemented in streaming mode.
+- ECB mode is considered unsafe for most uses and is not implemented in streaming mode.
 If you need this mode, call the function for every block of 16 bytes you need encrypted.
-See [wikipedia's article on ECB](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)) for more details.
+See [wikipedia's article on ECB](<https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_(ECB)>) for more details.
- * This library is designed for small code size and simplicity, intended for cases where small binary size, low memory footprint and portability is more important than high performance.
-If speed is a concern, you can try more complex libraries, e.g. [Mbed TLS](https://tls.mbed.org/), [OpenSSL](https://www.openssl.org/) etc.

-CBC and CTR modes have been removed onlr ECB mode available in [`aes.h`](https://github.com/kokke/tiny-AES-c/blob/master/aes.h) (read the comments for clarification).
+CBC and CTR modes have been removed only ECB mode available in [`aes.h`](https://github.com/kokke/tiny-AES-c/blob/master/aes.h) (read the comments for clarification).

 C++ support removed since no need for `#include` [aes.hpp](https://github.com/kokke/tiny-AES-c/blob/master/aes.hpp) header [aes.h](https://github.com/kokke/tiny-AES-c/blob/master/aes.h) only used.